bflashcp3f/PCNN-NMAR/README.md

 ## Reference
-[Riedel et al. 2010] Sebastian Riedel and Limin Yao and Andrew McCallum.
+[Riedel et al., 2010] Sebastian Riedel and Limin Yao and Andrew McCallum.
 Modeling Relations and Their Mentions without Labeled Text.
 In Proceedings of ECML.

 [Hoffmann et al., 2011] Hoffmann, Raphael  and  Zhang, Congle  and  Ling, Xiao  and  Zettlemoyer, Luke  and  Weld, Daniel S. Knowledge-Based Weak Supervision for Information Extraction of Overlapping Relations.
 In Proceedings of ACL.

 [Lin et al., 2016] Lin, Yankai  and  Shen, Shiqi  and  Liu, Zhiyuan  and  Luan, Huanbo  and  Sun, Maosong.
 Neural Relation Extraction with Selective Attention over Instances.
 In Proceedings of ACL.
 [C++ code/data](https://github.com/thunlp/NRE)

-[Bai et al. 2019] Bai, Fan and Ritter, Alan.
+[Bai et al., 2019] Bai, Fan and Ritter, Alan.
 Structured Minimally Supervised Learning for Neural Relation Extraction.
 In Proceedings of NAACL-HLT.